Mikołaj Święcicki: Curriculum vitae

 He was a clerical deputy of the Poznań chapter for the Crown Tribunal in 1676 and 1678.

-In 1704 he was an interrex in the substitution of Archbishop Michał Stefan Radziejowski (deprived of jurisdiction by Clement XI), a grand referendary from 1689, and the abbot of Trójceszyn.
+In 1704, he was an interrex in the substitution of Archbishop Michał Stefan Radziejowski (deprived of jurisdiction by Pope Clement XI), a grand referendary from 1689, and the abbot of Trójceszyn.

 He was a member of the Warsaw Confederation in 1704.
-A supporter of Stanisław Leszczyński's choice as the king of Poland.
-Despite the opposition of the Pope, he proclaimed his candidate king.
+A supporter of Stanisław Leszczyński's choice as the King of Poland.
+Despite the opposition of the Pope, he proclaimed his candidate as King.
 For this act, on the orders of August II, Sasa was captured and sent back to Rome.
 There, on the order of Pope Clement XI, he was imprisoned in Ancona, where he spent two and a half years.
-He died in Vienna on his way back to Poland.
+He died in Vienna when he was on his way back to Poland.